 Depositary receipts may not enjoy the same degree of liquidity as the underlying securities that they represent.
 In addition, depositary receipts may not pass through voting and other shareholder rights.
 A sponsored ADR is a legal relationship between the ADR and the foreign company whereby the foreign company is responsible for the cost of issuing the security.
 Sponsored ADRs are listed on major exchanges while unsponsored ADRs can only trade on the over-the-counter (OTC) market.
 Unsponsored ADR, EDR, and GDR programs are organized independently and without the cooperation of the issuer of the underlying securities.
-Unsponsored programs generally expose investors to greater risks than sponsored programs and do not provide holders with many of the shareholder benefits that come from investing in a sponsored depositary receipt.
-Available information concerning the issuer may not be as current as for sponsored ADRs, EDRs and GDRs, and the prices of unsponsored ADRs, EDRs, and GDRs may be more volatile than if such instruments were sponsored by the issuer.
+Unsponsored programs generally expose investors to greater risks than sponsored programs and do not provide holders with many of the shareholder benefits that come from investing in a sponsored ADRs, EDRs and GDRs, and the prices of unsponsored ADRs, EDRs, and GDRs may be more volatile than if such instruments were sponsored by the issuer.
 Depositary receipts are generally subject to the same risks as the foreign securities that they evidence or into which they may be converted.